vtrifonov-esfiddle/Meditate/UserGuide.md

     - pNN20 - % of successive beat-to-beat intervals that differ by more than 20 ms
     - pNN50 - % of successive beat-to-beat intervals that differ by more than 50 ms
     - beat-to-beat interval - reading coming directly from the watch sensor
-    - HRV Successive Differences - difference between current and previous beat-to-beat intervals
+    - HRV Successive Differences - difference between the current and previous beat-to-beat intervals
     - SDRR - [Standard Deviation](https://en.wikipedia.org/wiki/Standard_deviation) of beat-to-beat intervals
       - calculated from the first and last 5 min of the session
     - HRV RMSSD 30 Sec Window - RMSSD calculated for consecutive 30 second intervals